-^{} The 2019 figures include 7 senior officers and 4 commission-based employees meeting the definition of "highly compensated".
-The 2018 and 2017 figures also include 7 senior officers and 4 commission-based employees.
+^{} The 2020 figures include 8 senior officers, 2 of which resigned during 2020, and 4 commission-based employees meeting the definition of "highly compensated".
+The 2019 and 2018 figures include 7 senior officers and 4 commission-based employees.
 These commissions are included in the Bonus column, above.